-- Adhere to sleep center policies related to quality assurance.
+- Adhere to sleep center policies and procedures.

-- Evaluate sleep study related equipment and inventory.
+- Inspect and maintain sleep study related equipment and inventory

-- Review and evaluate sleep studies and provide feedback to staff.
+- Review and evaluate sleep studies and provide appropriate feedback to staff.

 - Comply with professional standards of conduct.

-- Assist the medical director and/or manager in all aspects of sleep center operations.
+- Assist the medical director, clinical director and/or manager in all aspects of sleep center operations.

 Certification by a nationally recognized certification board and holds either the Registered Sleep Technologist (RST), Registered Polysomnographic Technologist (RPSGT), or Sleep Disorders Specialist (SDS) credential.